tmartin-m/datafun-04-notebooks/02-project-initialization/PROJECT-INITIALIZATION.md

 ## Pronounce Key Files and Folders Correctly

 - When you see `.gitignore`, say "Dot Git Ignore" file.
-- When you see `README.md`, say "READ ME Dot MD" file.
+- When you see `README.md`, say "READ ME Dot M D" file.
-- When you see `requirements.txt`, say "Requirements Dot TXT" file.
+- When you see `requirements.txt`, say "Requirements Dot T X T" file.
 - When you see `.venv`, say "Dot V E N V" folder.

 NOTE: The auto-generated audio guide gets these correct some of the time, but not all.